Get a Happy Life — Find Your Balance

 💡 Tip

 Before buying anything from this list, ask yourself: "Is my unhappiness at work coming from inside (mindset, habits, perspective) or outside (environment, relationships, structure)?"
-The answer tells you whether to reach for a book or a desk plant first.
+The answer tells you whether to reach for a book or a desk upgrade first.

 Frequently asked questions about happiness at work